 exam of your legs may also be done.

 Talk with your doctor about the best treatment plan for you.
 Options may include one or more of the following:

-Avoid standing for long periods of time.Rest with your legs elevated.Flex legs occasionally when standing or sitting for long periods.Wear compression stockings.
+Conservative treatment is tried first to relieve symptoms.
+Steps may include: Avoid standing for long periods of time.Rest with your legs elevated.Flex legs occasionally when standing or sitting for long periods.Wear compression stockings.
 Wearing these may help improve circulation in the leg veins.

 If you are diagnosed with varicose veins, follow your doctor's

 Varicose veins can't be completely prevented, especially if they run in your family.
 The following recommendations may help: Maintain a healthy weightExercise regularlyTry to avoid

 standing or sitting for long periods of time.Try to avoid crossing your legs for long periods of time while sittingKeep your legs elevated when restingConsider wearing support hose

 Last reviewed August 2013 by Michael J. Fucci, DO; Brian Randall, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.

 Copyright © EBSCO Publishing.
 All rights reserved.